Robert, Emilie and Margit Pauson

 Leaving the car behind at the Munich airport, they first went to Switzerland to a friend of Emilie's who owned a hotel.
 Their escape finally ended in Leicester in the East Midlands.

 Robert Pauson worked as a salesman and manager in a wicker furniture company after a period of short internment and longer unemployment in England.
 Things were not going well for the once prosperous family.
 He always stayed an alien in England and later moved back to Germany (Lochham near Munich) even leaving his wife in England.
 Emilie refused to ever set foot in Germany again.
 Robert died shortly after his return to Germany on September 22, 1960.
-Emilie died on 21st April1971 in Coventry/England where they had moved after Roberts departure.
+Emilie died on April 21, 1971 in Coventry/England where they had moved after Roberts departure.

 Margit Pauson returned to Germany years after the war to study the violin at the Hochschule für Musik in Munich.
 She went back to England to marry a doctor.